 Soon after, UofL offered him the rare books' position at Ekstrom.

-of the great author, he comes across as conversational
+in his knowledge of the great author, he comes across as conversational

 and approachable.
 Burroughs, he says, taught geology at a military school

 and sold pencil sharpeners for a living.
-But he didn’t really come alive until he picked
+But he didn’t really come alive

-all 23 screen actors who have played Tarzan.
+has artwork of all 23 screen actors who have played Tarzan.
 Perhaps the

 it comes to building the collection, McWhorter is a man possessed.
 He has